imzqqq/chat/website/spec/attic/drafts/model/third-party-id.rst

 New users need to authenticate their account.
 An email or SMS text message can be a convenient form of authentication.
 Users already have email addresses and phone numbers for contacts in their address book.
-They want to communicate with those contacts in Chat without manually exchanging a Chat User ID with them.
+They want to communicate with those contacts in Matrix without manually exchanging a Matrix User ID with them.

 Third Party IDs